BabarB/Final-project/README.md

 2. For the pictures I used https://www.istockphoto.com/.
 3. The image on the Meditate site was AI generated by my husband.
 4. For the initial draft texts, these were written by ChatGPT, then rewritten by myself to sound more relevant and personal to the site's visitor.
+5. For the initial image in this document, [this site](https://amiresponsive.co.uk/) was used.

 ## Issues
 1. Button issue: to make the landing page's buttons, [this tutorial](https://www.w3schools.com/howto/howto_css_center_button.asp) was used.